marinacademycs/warmups/CS2/Unit1/Warmup2.md

 &nbsp;
 &nbsp;

-### 3. Copy the following two programs tha attempt to swap two variables.
-Why one of these works as intended and why?
+### 3. Copy the following two programs that attempt to swap two variables.
+Which one of these works as intended and why?

 ex1:
 ```